ltaylanozgur/ltaylanozgur/README.md

 <h3 align="left">About me:</h3>

 <br>
+<p>Hello!
+I'm Ozgur 👋.

+I am a geologist and petrophysicist from Ankara, Turkey, and an alumni of Middle East Technical University (METU) where I earned my B.Sc. degree in Geological Engineering Department in 2011.
+Then, I graduated from Petroleum and Natural Gas Engineering Department of the Penn State University in the U.S. in 2014 with a masters thesis from which 3 articles were produced about petrophysics, shale, geomechanics, and stimulation subjects.

+After graduation from Penn State, I started working in Turkish Petroleum (TPAO) as a geologist and petrophysicist in 2015.
+I have 8-year industrial experience in TPAO and earned a Ph.D. degree from the Geological Engineering Department of METU in March 2022 with a thesis about petroleum potential of mudstones of late Cretaceous Haymana Formation in the Haymana Basin, Turkey using stratigraphical, sedimentological, petrophysical, and organic geochemical methods.

-<p>I have 8-year industrial experience in geological engineering and have a Ph.D. degree as well.
-Additionally, I recently completed the 9-week full-time Data Analytics Bootcamp of Ironhack to become a data analyst.
-I learned new skills for my current job and potential data analyst position such as Machine Learning, Python, MySQL, Data Visualization, and Statistics.</p>
+Shortly after graduation, I decided to improve my programming fundamentals and pursue to complete Ironhack Data Analytics program.
+I learned new skills for my current job and potential data analyst position such as Machine Learning, Python, MySQL, Data Visualization, API & Web Scraping, and Inferential Statistics.

-<p>I look forward to enhance my knowledge and improve my skills.
+I look forward to enhance my knowledge and improve my skills.
 I am open to new opportunities.
-Feel free to contact me for any questions and comments.</p>
+Feel free to contact me for any questions and comments via ltaylanozgur@gmail.com.</p>
 <br><br>

 <strong>Projects:</strong> <br>